typegoose/mongodb-memory-server/docs/guides/migration/migrate9.md

 This *should* help with non-closed instances not exiting the nodejs process.

-## The port testing has been replaced
+## The port testing package has been replaced

 Previously MMS used `get-port`, but it caused some big memory-leakage across big projects, so it has been replaced with one that uses less maps.